Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

 A library of code is like a library of books.
 Imagine each book as a block of code.
 Unlike a traditional library that contains books on every topic, software libraries contain code that is focused in a single area.

-Libraries of code like the public library makes code available to anyone who wants to use it.
-Unlike the public library your JavaScript library can be checked out as many times as there projects that might need to use it.
+Libraries of code like the public library make the code available to anyone who wants to use it.
+Unlike the public library, your JavaScript library can be checked out as many times as there projects that might need to use it.

 Libraries are portable.
-Books can be cheked out from the public library.
-Any one of your software projects can "check out" code libraries.
+Books can be checked out from the public library.
+Anyone of your software projects can "check out" code libraries.

 ### Q: Why make a library?

-By puting code in a library you are making it portable and packaging it in a form that is easily shared.
+By putting the code in a library you are making it portable and packaging it in a form that is easily shared.

-You're also toking DRY to the next level!
-Code in a library can be shared across multiple projects, and when change, updates, and bug fixes are made they can all be made in a single location.
+You're also taking DRY to the next level!
+The code in a library can be shared across multiple projects, and when change, updates, and bug fixes are made they can all be made in a single location.

 ### Q: When to make a library?

 Anytime you find you are writing the same code in more than one project.
-When you have code that that you want to share with other people.
+When you have code that you want to share with other people.

 You've already been using libraries of code in any of the projects that you have built using NPM.